energyquantified/eq-python-client/docs/userguide/curve-events.rst

     for event in eq.events.get_next():
         if event.event_type == EventType.DISCONNECTED:
             # Not connected and event queue is empty
-            print(f"Not connected: {event}")
+            print("Not connected:", event)
             # Wait 30 seconds before reconnecting
             time.sleep(30)
             # Try to reconnect
             eq.events.connect()
+            # Resubscribed automatically after
+            # successful connect
             continue

 Server only keeps the most recent events
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-While the API supports fetching older events, we only keep the latest ~10.000
+While the API supports fetching older events, we only keep the latest ~10 000
 (at the time of writing).
-In most cases that should cover events for the last
+In most cases, that should cover events for the last
 10-15 minutes.